DUI Tests in San Diego, CA

 Last year, there were an estimated 214,828 drunk driving arrests in California alone.
 During a DUI stop, something that determines whether or not the driver will be arrested is alcohol testing.
 A driver can be arrested if an officer judges that the driver seems to be intoxicated (through field sobriety tests) or if the driver’s blood alcohol content (BAC) is over the legal limit or .08%.

-If a person has been charged with driving under the influence, he or she should hire a DUI lawyer right away.
+If a person has been charged with driving under the influence, he or she should hire a DUI lawyer in San Diego right away.
 In many DUI defense cases, part of the outcome of the case depends on the results of sobriety tests.
 Here is what drivers need to know:

 NHTSA Standardized Field Sobriety Tests